 An ongoing challenge facing the School District is the relative uncertainty regarding how School Districts will be funded moving forward.
-The General Assembly is in the process of exploring new funding formulas.
+The General Assembly is continually exploring new funding formulas.
 It is uncertain at this point what type of financial impact these changes might have on the School District's finances.